Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Observation and Data Analysis

 \subsection{Data processing}

-We have used the GMRT pulsar tool [{\sc{gptool}} (Chowdhury et al., in preparation) to perform automated radio frequency interference (RFI) mitigation.
+We have used the GMRT pulsar tool [{\sc{gptool}} (Chowdhury A. et al., in preparation) to perform automated radio frequency interference (RFI) mitigation.
 The data were then corrected for interstellar dispersion with incoherent dedispersion \citep{Lorimer2004L} and then folded with the known ephemeris of the pulsar using {\sc{dspsr}} \citep{dspsr2010}.
-We have used {\sc{Tempo2}} \citep{Hobbs2006,Edwards2006} to calculate the difference between the observed and computed pulse time of arrivals (TOAs) using the known ephemeris of the pulsar derived from non eclipse phase TOAs.
-Then the excess electron column density in the eclipse medium is measured directly from the observed excess time delay of the pulsed emission \citep{Lorimer2004L} as,
+We have used {\sc{Tempo2}} \citep{Hobbs2006,Edwards2006} to calculate the difference between the observed and computed pulse time of arrivals (TOAs) using the known ephemeris of the pulsar derived from non-eclipse phase (NEP) TOAs.
+Then the excess electron column density in the eclipse medium is measured directly from the observed excess time delay of the pulsed emission \citep{Lorimer2004L} as

-where $t_{ex}$ is the excess observed time delay, $DM_{ex}$ is the excess DM calculated from the $t_{ex}$ and $f$ is the observing frequency in $\mathrm{MHz}$.
-The excess DM is then converted to excess electron column density as,
+where $t_{ex}$ is the excess observed time delay, $DM_{ex}$ is the excess dispersion measure (DM) calculated from the $t_{ex}$ and $f$ is the observing frequency in $\mathrm{MHz}$.
+The excess DM is then converted to excess electron column density as

 The observed data are flux calibrated using a flux calibrator 3C 286 (Appendix \ref{appendixa1}).
 We used the flux calibrated pulse averaged flux density for the rest of the work (Appendix \ref{appendixa2}).